 center for council staff

-Read articles and listen to interviews with Jared.
+Read archived articles and listen to interviews with Jared.

 Most recently, Josh Jentzsch was a Peace Corps Volunteer in Morocco, where he lived in a remote desert town near the border with Algeria.
 Through dust storms and extreme temperatures, he taught English and helped numerous Moroccans start or expand their businesses, teaching basic accounting, website development, and business soft-skills.
 Prior to that, he spent eleven years in the legal services industry, where he owned one firm and managed another.
 Because of his passion and acumen for establishing effective systems for growth, he has also helped numerous start-ups, acting as an adviser and operations manager.
 The vision of Center for Council dovetails perfectly with Josh's philosophy to "give back better," offering the world and our communities more than what was handed us.
 Josh has a degree in History from Westminster College, an intimate liberal arts university in Salt Lake City.

-Sam was introduced to Council as a member of the inaugural Inmate Council Program at Salinas Valley State Prison.
-Having witnessed the impact of Council in his own life and in the lives of his fellow inmates, as well as in the lives of his family members, he has become passionate about carrying this work even further.
+Sam was introduced to council as a member of the inaugural Prison Council Initiative at Salinas Valley State Prison.
+Having witnessed the impact of council in his own life and in the lives of his fellow inmates, as well as in the lives of his family members, he has become passionate about carrying this work even further.